https://vimeo.com/918615449?p=1l

 The Pre-show is an optional extra "scene" which is available before the show has started.
-It is designed as a way to set the tone of your show before it begins (set your lighting levels, play your ambient audio track, etc).
+It is designed as a way to set the tone of your show before it begins (eg. to set some lighting levels, play an ambient audio track, etc).

 Your pre-show state will only appear in your timeline when you’ve added any behaviours to your pre-show state.